shree998/Campus-Expert/submissions/AkashaLilith/about.md

 I am in the organising team of Front-End Dev Mauritius and help as a coach during their events.
 We organised the [Front-End Code Camp](https://frontendcodecamp.com) and we are organising a bigger one soon.

-I have one year of experience as a Salesforce developer/consultant intern at Spoon Consulting.
+I tutored A-Level Computing and A-Level and O-Level Mathematics, among other subjects, and I have one year of experience as a Salesforce developer/consultant intern at Spoon Consulting.

+I volunteered during the [Africa Code Week](http://africacodeweek.org) 2017 in Mauritius as a trainer.

 # Why I joined the GitHub Campus Expert training